dalalsunil1986/aaxis_web_analytics_client/README.md

-# Aaxis Page Analytic Client Library
+# Web Page Analytic Client Library

 A web analytics Javascipt client library using AWS kinesis stream designed to be used with Google Tag Manager (GTM).